djaciel/holograph-protocol/README.md

 At step 1, you call `getTotalPods` method to get a list of available pods.
 If the length of pod is zero, then you can bond into pod `1`.

 At step 2, when you call `getPodBondAmounts`, you will get two values: [`_base`, `current`].
 The `base` value represents the original minimum bond requirement to join the pod, while the `current` value is the current amount you must provide to join the pod.
-Please refer to here [TODO - ADD LINK] for more info.

 At step 3, you are now able to call the `bondUtilityToken` function with the pod and amounts you want to use to enter the pod.
 Please note, there is a minimum bond requirement to join but no maximum.

-You are now an 0perator.
-We will launch a CLI in the future that will process jobs on your behalf.

 ### Leaving Pods